being-eyram/hymn-app-concept/README.md

 development of this project.

 ## Licence
-This project operates under the [CC0 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/) licence.
+This project is [CC0 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/) licenced.